dteare/froggy-trig/README.md

 ![Abby's math homework](ferris-wheel-math.png)

 While we got the right answer, our trig foundation felt shaky so I thought we'd simulate it.
-Seeing Froggy on a ferris wheel with the Cos&Sin shown will help solidify our foundation and get us ready for grade 8! 🙌
+Seeing Froggy on a ferris wheel with the Cos&Sin shown will help solidify our foundation and get us ready for grade 12! 🙌 And remind me how it works when Jack gets to the 11th grade. 🙂